girdeux31/easyPhysi/README.md

 | uranus   | 8.682e25  | 2872500000    |
 | neptune  | 1.024e26  | 4495100000    |

-Import them using the following line and use them without instanciating the body or defining its main properties, see [Electrical Field Examples](#sec-example-ef2).
+Import them using the following line and use them without instanciating the body or defining its main properties, see [Example](#sec-example-ef2).

 `from pyphysics.drivers.body import special_body`